nicolaei/master/docs/thesis/source/01_introduction.md

 ### What am I trying to figure out?

-The channel allocation algorithm needs data about neighbouring access points to figure out which channel the access point should be serving on.
+Any channel allocation algorithm needs data about neighbouring access points to figure out which channel the access point should be serving on.
 To do this it has to do a scan, but as we will see in later chapters this comes with a cost of client network performance.